-He begins with scientific facts, which is comprised of genetics, health issues, and the huge influence of environmental factors.
-For patients, this type of approach sets them at ease, for what they perceive as their imperfections is seen by Dr. Prasad as their unique characteristic beauty that can be enhanced with a skilled and experienced touch.
+He begins with scientific facts, which are genetics, health issues, and the huge influence of environmental factors.
+For patients, this type of approach sets them at ease, for what they perceive as their imperfections are seen by Dr. Prasad as their unique characteristic beauty that can be enhanced with a skilled and experienced touch.

 More often than not, patients assume that aggressive treatments like surgery are the way to maintain or regain their intrinsic youth and beauty.
 However, Dr. Prasad, when fully aware of the patient’s problem, will only recommend the most beneficial option—which may or may not include surgery.
 In the case of wrinkles on the facial area, Botox® is often the better or only option when compared to surgery.

-Botox is a liquid injected into the patient’s facial muscles.
-The main focus of this treatment is to zero in on muscles that make repetitive contractions or movements, like those in the forehead (occipitofrontalis muscles that encompass the entire width of forehead), those that cause vertical wrinkles between eyebrows and the nose (corrugator supercili muscles,) and those that cause wrinkles on the nose (procerus muscle.)
+Botox® is a liquid injected into the patient’s facial muscles.
+The main focus of this treatment is to zero in on muscles that make repetitive contractions or movements, like those in the forehead (occipitofrontalis muscles that encompass the entire width of the forehead), those that cause vertical wrinkles between the eyebrows and the nose (corrugator supercili muscles,) and those that cause wrinkles on the nose (procerus muscle.)

 It was discovered centuries ago as part of a bacterium found in ham and sausage.
 It is a fact that this bacterium, which German scientist Van Emengem named Bacillusbotolinium (derived from the Latin word botolus meaning “sausage”) causes paralysis, extreme twitching, and even death, to name a few.

-Botox® is also most frequently injected in the glabullar area of one’s face, which in layman’s terms, refers to the muscles that control “frown lines”.
-Botox is also injected into the muscles of the forehead to lessen crease formation and draw attention to the eyes.
+Botox® is also most frequently injected in the glabellar area of one’s face, which in layman’s terms, refers to the muscles that control “frown lines”.
+Botox® is also injected into the muscles of the forehead to lessen lines and wrinkles and draw attention to the eyes.

 It has also been applied to breasts to control drooping or sagging.
-Botox® is also know to cure physical ailments such as migraines and spinal diseases.
+Botox® is also known to cure physical ailments such as migraines and spinal diseases.

-Through Dr. Amiya Prasad’s very conservative way of performing this non-surgical procedure, Botox® rejuvenates and reduces the visibility of wrinkles, fine lines, and creases around the eyes and face.
+Through Dr. Amiya Prasad’s conservative way of performing this non-surgical procedure, Botox® reduces the visibility of wrinkles, fine lines, and creases around the eyes and face.

 Once Dr. Amiya Prasad decides that Botox® is ideal for one’s facial enhancement, given that the patient also agrees, the treatment can be done right away.
 The patient may also leave immediately after the treatment.

-Some are afraid that life after non-repeats of the Botox procedure will result in faces that will look even worse than before they used it, but this, fortunately, is a fallacy.
+Some are afraid that life after not repeating the Botox® procedure will result in faces that will look even worse than before they used it, but this, fortunately, is a fallacy.